mbird1258/Motion-Detection/README.md

 To make the script capable of running in real time with multiple cameras, I also chose to resize the image to 192 x 108 for the median calculations, as that was originally accounting for 95% of the total processing time.

+The script saves all the scenes of the input video where movement is detected as a series of videos in an output directory.

 ### Images (taken from the Volleyball project)
 <ins>Input</ins>